-The aim of the MEEM is to develop the professional knowledge and skills of participants through active learning at an academic level, taking into account the (educational, professional, and geographical) backgrounds of the participants.
+The aim of the MEEM is to develop the professional knowledge and skills of participants in the area of sustainability science, through active and collaborative learning at an academic level, taking into account the (educational, professional, and geographical) backgrounds of the participants.

 The primary focus of the MEEM programme is to prepare graduates for a professional career for which academic education is important.
-As such, it aims to equip its participants with the necessary knowledge and skills to be able to work on and design solutions for multi-disciplinary problems in environmental, water or energy management.
+As such, it aims to equip its participants with the necessary knowledge and skills to be able to work on and design solutions for multi-disciplinary problems in environmental, energy or water management.
 This is reflected in the final attainment levels, which show a focus on application and integration of models, theories and tools, a critical attitude towards the appropriateness of potential solutions in their specific context, and attention for assignments and project work focused on analysis and design of solutions.
 At the same time, graduates are also equipped to work in (applied) academic research in the area of environmental, water and energy management.